Norton email scams: Answers to Your Frequently Asked Questions (FAQs)

 If you receive a suspicious email, you probably have questions, like, “Is this email legitimate?”

 That is a question some Norton customers and others are asking now.
 Leveraging Norton’s trusted name in Cyber Safety, scammers are impersonating Norton through fake emails designed to trick consumers and steal their money and personal information.

 Some scam emails warn recipients that their Norton subscription was renewed or include a fake invoice that payment for their subscription was successful.
 Others warn that the recipient’s computer was infected or their antivirus settings have expired.

 You might have questions about how to identify the scam, how it works, and what to do if you are tricked.
 Find answers to those questions and a few helpful tips below.

-- A healthy amount of scepticism when reviewing any email, text, or phone call can help you avoid falling victim to a scam.
+A healthy amount of skepticism when reviewing any email, text, or phone call can help you avoid falling victim to a scam.